By Jennifer McDougall

 - Better chance of getting pregnant

-- Reverse negative effects on the brain such as learning abilities, memory, impulses, and problem solving
+- Reverse adverse effects on the brain such as learning abilities, memory, impulses, and problem solving

 - Healthier organs and immune system